 Hospital for Special Surgery has been at the forefront of modern knee replacement since the operation's inception in 1968.
 Each year, HSS leads the field in these ways:

-If you have already decided on knee replacement surgery, there are certain steps that can improve your recovery time and results.
-It is always important to follow the surgeon’s instructions before and after surgery, as well as your rehabilitation therapist’s recommendations.
+If you have already decided on surgery, there are certain steps that can improve your recovery time and results.
+It is always important to follow your knee replacement surgeon’s instructions before and after surgery, as well as your rehabilitation therapist’s recommendations.

 Here is additional material on preparing for knee replacement: